omeka/omeka-s-enduser/docs/sites/site_settings.md

 ![search settings, all empty](../sites/sitesfiles/sites_settingssearch.png)

+**Search type** is a dropdown which allows you to set from which site(s) the search bar generates results:

+- This site: only return results from this site;
+- All sites: return results for all sites on the installation.

 **Search resources** is a series of checkboxes which let you select which types of resources are searched from the main search field on the site.
 Select from: site pages, items, and item sets.
 You can select all if you want.

 **Templates** allows you to limit the properties for advanced item or item set search to only properties included in a template or templates.
 When this field is empty, the "Search by Value" on the advanced search will display all properties from all vocabularies in the Omeka S installation.
 Applying a template not only limits the options in the dropdown, it also includes your alternate labels for properties: